Historical Neuroticism: A Collective Refusal to Move on With Life

 Beside making a nice living out of it, they may also be discharging some of their own intimate emotional issues and inadequacies.
 For one thing, you may never hear them explain how it was possible that someone like Oprah Winfrey or Steven Spielberg amassed their fortune without those unfriendly phantoms of the history doing anything to prevent it.

 Everything in this article may easily be taken out of its intended context.
 Basically, I am not one of those lunatics dreaming about changing the world.
-I write about people's misinterpreting reality and suffering that follows from it, with a word or two of inspirational encouragement - and all of it stems from my genuine love for human beings.
+I write about people's misinterpreting reality and suffering that follows from it, with a word or two of inspirational encouragement---where it's obvious or just subtle.

 It Will Change Anyway - So, Why Wait